Quinn's Hot Springs Resort

 Checking in, we were issued wristbands and told a swipe would open doors, activate locks, and charge purchases to our room.

-The wristband technology suggests this is an upscale resort, but the place has managed to retain the charm of a smaller resort.
+The wristband technology suggests this is an upscale resort, but the place has managed to retain the charm of a smaller one.

 Boulders act as design amongst the seven outdoor pools, nestled against tree-lined cliffs.
 As we get settled into our first pools we’re enveloped by the fog and light rain in the canyon.

-I hear the voices of varying generations —families, strangers—conversing.
-They’re varied and easygoing.
-Conversations about: boating the Baja peninsula, possible shared genealogical roots to Minnesota, and turkeys.
+There’s the steam vent hissing near the pool I’m in, gentle patters of rain and splashes.
+But my focus is on the voices of other guests.
+I hear varying generations —families, friends, strangers—conversing.
+About boating the Baja peninsula, possible shared genealogical roots to Minnesota, and turkeys.